bin-cli/bin-cli/README.md

 Collaborators / contributors who choose not to install Bin can run the scripts directly, so you can enjoy the benefits without adding a hard dependency or extra barrier to entry.

-_To see how Bin compares to some of the alternatives (Just, Task, Make, etc.), see [the wiki](https://github.com/bin-cli/bin-cli/wiki/Alternatives-to-Bin-CLI)._

 ## How It Works

 A project just needs a `bin/` folder and some executable scripts - for example: